Kyoto International Manga Museum

 This museum is worth visiting if a special exhibition is on (the regular exhibits are not particularly interesting and don’t have much...

 Sake Bar Yoramu

 Named for Yoramu, the Israeli sake expert who runs Sake Bar Yoramu, this bar is highly recommended for anyone after an education in...

 This brilliant modern tea room is a great place for a break – a break from sightseeing and a break from the ubiquitous international...

 Kyoto International Manga Museum information

 This fine museum has a collection of some 300,000 manga (Japanese comic books).
 Located in an old elementary school building, the museum is the perfect introduction to the art of manga.
 While most of the manga and displays are in Japanese, the collection of translated works is growing.
 In addition to the galleries that show both the historical development of manga and original artwork done in manga style, there are beginners’ workshops and portrait drawings on weekends.

-Visitors with children will appreciate the children’s library and the occasional performances of kami-shibai (humorous traditional Japanese sliding-picture shows), not to mention the AstroTurf lawn where the kids can run free.
-The museum hosts six month-long special exhibits yearly: check the website for details.
+Visitors with children will appreciate the children’s library and the occasional performances of kami-shibai (humorous traditional Japanese sliding-picture shows), not to mention the artificial lawn where the kids can run free.
+The museum hosts six-month-long special exhibits yearly: check the website for details.